Tarini-Tyagi/Digital-Image-Processing/README.md

 	1/	X	1	1	1
 	9		1	1	1

 and show that it perform averaging operation which results in blurring the image.
-Also analyze the impact of increasing the size of mask to 5 X 5 as shown
+Also analyze the impact of increasing the size of mask to 5 X 5 as shown:
  	1	1	1	1	1
 1/ X	1	1	1	1	1
 25	1	1	1	1	1
 	1	1	1	1	1
 	1	1	1	1	1

 # 23. Read an image and then corrupt the image by salt-and-pepper noise and Gaussian noise.
 Then apply an averaging filter of size 3 X 3 and 5 X 5 to this corrupted image.
 Comment on the result obtained.
 Use imnoise()

 # 24. Read an image, then corrupt the image using ‘salt-and-pepper’ noise.
 Now apply a 3 X 3 averaging filter and median filter.
 Comment on the result.